 This leg of lamb is marinated in a delicious wine and herb mixture, placed on a rotisserie and basted throughout the cooking process.
-A perfect dish for the holidays and any large party.
+It's a perfect dish for the holidays and any large party.

 - 1 5 to 7 lb./2 to 3 kg. leg of lamb (bone-in)